Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 Nmap is an open source Linux command network scanning tool used for network exploration, host discovery, and security auditing.

-By letting nmap run by entering
+By letting nmap run by entering:
     ```bash
     nmap -sC -sV <ip-adress>
     ```